-You already know how to weave or are well on your way!
+Click on the Download Now button or link below to learn how to weave or perfect certain loom-weaving skills!
 Chances are when friends and family see the stunning pieces you have woven on your loom, someone says, “I want to learn how to weave.”
 That is exactly why we have created our free Handwoven eBook, Learn How to Weave.

 Learning how to weave can seem very intimidating.
 After all, there’s a lot to learn: warping a loom, getting your weaving tools together, understanding all that confusing weaving terminology, and the process of weaving itself!
 This free guide will to take away some of the confusion and get you weaving.

 You’ll get expert advice on everything you need to learn to weave on a loom.
 Whether you weave on a 4-shaft loom, 8-shaft loom, or even a rigid-heddle loom, this guide will get you started out on the right foot: warping, weaving, and finishing.